alexMivelaz/myFirstHunter/docs/cppRules.md

 # About the namespace

 If you create a lib, you have to create the namespace named like the lib.
-Don't be afraid to create subnamespace
+Don't be afraid to create subnamespace.